samjfuller/MLbalance/README.md

                         W_sim  = df$w_sim, #simulated vector, comment out this argument to use permutated real assignment vector instead
                         X      = subset(df,select = -c(y,w_real,w_sim)) #matrix of pretreatment covariates (or any covariates that SHOULD NOT be related to the assignment process/mechanism
              ); r.check$plot
-#> Simulated Assignemnt Vector Provided, Null Distribution Generated Using Simulated Treatment Assignment.
+#> Simulated Assignment Vector Provided, Null Distribution Generated Using Simulated Treatment Assignment.
 #>
 #>
 #> Simple Count Table(s)